microsoft/Graphormer/README.md

 ## What's New:

 ***03/10/2022***
-  1. A technical report of improvement benchmarks on PCQM4M & Open Catalyst Project has been published [online](https://arxiv.org/abs/2203.04810).
+  1. We upload a [technical report](https://arxiv.org/abs/2203.04810) which describes improved benchmarks on PCQM4M & Open Catalyst Project.

 ***12/22/2021***
   1. Graphormer v2.0 is released.
 Enjoy!